kemckee/Data146/project1.md

 ## Question 6

-The & symbol is used in boolean expressions and returns true only if both statements are true.
+The & symbol is a bit operator that sets bits to 1 only if both statements bits equal 1.
 For example, this expression will result in a new dataframe containing only values for which both country = Europe and year = 2007.

 ```python
 data_europe = data[(data['continent'] == 'Europe') & (data['year'] == 2007)]